 Between 1990 and 2000, Berlin increased 518 (11.1%) residents to a total population of 5,153; and increased another 2,053 (39.8%) persons to total 7,206 in 2010.
-Southeastern Michigan Council of Governments (SEMCOG) has projected Berlin's population to continue to increase through 2040.
-In the year 2040, SEMCOG has forecasted that the population of Berlin will reach 8,624.
+The 2020 Census demonstrated almost 10% growth from 2010 to 7,900 persons.
+However, the Southeastern Michigan Council of Governments (SEMCOG) has projected Berlin's population to remain approximately the same through 2045.
+In the year 2045, SEMCOG has forecasted that the population of Berlin will be 7,729.

 The reasons for the Township's population increase includes the continual out migration of people from urban core areas, such as Monroe and cities located in lower Wayne County, and potential new housing starts.
-As shown in Table 3, the Township is projected to grow significantly more than Monroe County and the Southeast Michigan region when comparing population change percentages.
+As shown in Table 3, the Township and the surrounding area is not projected to have as significant of growth through 2045.